Estafeta Carga Aérea

-Estafeta Carga Aérea S.A. de C.V. is a cargo airline based in Mexico City, Mexico.
+Estafeta Carga Aérea, S.A. de C.V. is a Mexican cargo airline based in Mexico City.
 It operates domestic cargo charters in Mexico and the United States and has over 25 interline agreements providing connecting services to the rest of the Americas, Europe and Asia.
 Its main base is Ponciano Arriaga International Airport, San Luis Potosí.

 History

 The airline was established on 9 February 2000 and started operations on 2 November 2000.
 It began with domestic cargo services and added international services in January 2002.
 It is wholly owned by the Estafeta Group and has 174 employees (at March 2007).
+In July 2024, an agreement for the United Parcel Service to acquire Estafeta was revealed.

 Destinations

 The airline offers service to 12 Mexican cities and 1 in the United States: